 Do you ever find yourself asking, “am I being held back at work?”
 Or do you think that a certain peer or superior is holding you back from getting a promotion or just receiving the recognition you deserve for your hard work?
+It’s been a tumultuous time in the world of work, with a pandemic, rapid inflation, shifting family priorities, and the advent of generative AI tools that are displacing jobs and creating new ones.

 While not all situations are as blatant as that, enough time working in an environment where you are not reaching your potential can make you blind to the fact.
 Much of the time, it’s not until you’re out of that situation that you realize just how many opportunities were being missed.